 The graphs looked at gender-neutral names with a 50-50 split between baby boy names and baby girl names.
 The first set of charts ranks the “mean squared error” of the top 35 unisex names, while the second graph looks at the raw numbers for all 121 baby names.
 If you’re not Will Hunting, think of it as the electoral college of unisex baby names (one representative for a collective) versus the popular vote (one person, one vote).
 While Jessie, Marion, Jackie, and Alva make up the top four in the first set, Jesse, Casey, Riley, and Peyton dominate in the second.
 The lesson is that you can let your little Jess(i)e decide their gender, but when it comes to who puts an “i” in their name — that’s still Mom and Dad’s call.

-Unisex names were also affected by something called “poisoned” names, which thankfully has nothing to do with little Peyton consuming performance enhancing drugs.
-Instead, poisoned names are trendy names that can be traced to a person, event, movie, song, or anything else in that popped up in the zeitgeist that makes a name popular.
-Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year, Marion after the 2000 Olympics (not so good in retrospect), or Ariel — because Disney.
+Unisex baby names were also affected by something called “poisoned” names, or uncommon baby names that can be traced to a person, event, movie, song, or anything else that popped up in the zeitgeist and made a unique baby name explode in popularity.
+Just think of all the babies who were named Jackie after Robinson’s 1947 rookie year, Marion after the 2000 Olympics (not so good in retrospect), or Ariel — before the mermaid made her debut.
 Why non-poisoned gender-neutral names shift is anyone’s guess.
-More specifically, it’s Yau’s guess.
-And hopefully he figures it out before your daughter, Duke, is born.

 [H/T] Flowing Data